ANYNOMUS20/ANYNOMUS20/README.md

-- 👋 Hi, I’m @ANYNOMUS20
+- 👋 Hi, I’m @Roshanvarma22
-- 👀 I’m interested in ... playing games and developing vr games.
+- 👀 I’m interested in ... playing games and developing mobile and vr games.
-- 🌱 I’m currently learning ...database and vr development and pc game development.
 - 💞️ I’m looking to collaborate on ...vr games.
 - 📫 How to reach me ...roshanvarmagopu@gmail.com